 Visitors must purchase their tickets online for a touch-free admissions process.
 Simply show proof of purchase through a printout or mobile device upon arrival.

-It is also recommended for guests to bring water in a reusable container as well as an umbrella in case of inclement weather.
+We also suggest you bring an umbrella in case of inclement weather.

 THINGS TO DO